-Navy Lets Accused SEALs Stay In Elite Unit
+Navy Lets Accused SEALs Stay In Elite Unit; Fired Navy Secretary Slams Trump

 "A review board of SEALs is the appropriate next step," Goldbeck says of the Navy's decision to suspend the review hearing of Portier, Breisch and MacNeil.
 "It's disappointing to see the president undermine his leadership in this way."

-The former Navy Secretary, Spencer, says in his op-ed that military discipline works best when senior leadership stays out of it.
+Former Navy Secretary Spencer says in his op-ed that military discipline works best when senior leadership stays out of it.

 "Our system of military justice has helped build the world's most powerful navy; good leaders get promoted, bad ones get moved out, and criminals are punished," Spencer writes.